iankohdes/iankohdes.github.io/content/posts/0002-overriding-default-fonts-in-blowfish.md

   <link rel="stylesheet" href="{{ $style.RelPermalink }}">
 ```

-This ensures that the customisations we make are applied _after_ the default CSS options have been applied.
-Failing to add this line might result in a site whose structure is completely destroyed.
-(You’ll know you’ve cocked up when you see it.)

-Right, so with this change, the `custom.css` file (with the correct paths specified) and setting the custom CSS parameter in my `hugo.toml` file, I was able to change the site’s default typefaces to IBM Plex Sans and JetBrains Mono.
-But, there was a moment in time when I hadn’t added the `head.html` file, and the following paragraphs describe my debugging efforts with the help of Gemini 2.5.
+With this change, the `custom.css` file (with the correct paths specified) and setting the custom CSS parameter in my `hugo.toml` file, I was able to change the site’s default typefaces to IBM Plex Sans and JetBrains Mono.
+Hopefully this thorough guide has helped and you’re now able to prettify your Blowfish-themed site.

 {{< alert "comment" >}}
 I have to say: Gemini was surprisingly helpful _and_ accurate throughout this entire exercise.
 Considering that Hugo themes can be somewhat variable in how they’re set up, the LLM saved me a lot of time with its responses and got my site to the state I wanted it to be without much hassle.
 Or maybe I just wrote really good prompts – who knows.
 {{</alert>}}

-If all you wanted was to know how to override the font defaults, then feel free to stop reading at this point.
-Hopefully you’ve found this thorough entry helpful and you’re able to prettify your Blowfish-themed site.

-### Debugging `head.html` (or the lack thereof)

 ## Concluding remarks

-It’s a bit crazy that this entry about such a small issue is _so much longer_ than the [entry](https://iankohdes.github.io/posts/0001-setting-up-hugo-and-blowfish/) about setting up a themed Hugo site on GitHub Pages.
-Clearly I am a front-end noob.
-Front-end development has never been my thing, and with this recent experience, it will likely never be an interest I want to cultivate.
+It’s a bit crazy that this entry about such a small issue is _longer_ than the [entry](https://iankohdes.github.io/posts/0001-setting-up-hugo-and-blowfish/) about setting up a themed Hugo site on GitHub Pages.
+Clearly I am a CSS noob.
+Front-end development has never been my thing and, with this recent experience, it will likely never be an interest I want to cultivate.

-But that said, I quite like how my site looks now. 😊✌🏼 Would I prefer to have built it using WordPress, Medium, Substack or Squarespace?
+But with that said, I quite like how my site looks now. 😊✌🏼 Would I prefer to have built it using WordPress, Medium, Substack or Squarespace?
 Nah.

 _Now to tackle the issue of overriding the default favicon…_